holidayextras/generator-ui-component/README.md

 `yo webapp-view`

+The generator will automatically choose which template it should be building.
 You will be prompted for some information, the rest is done automagically.

+If you would like to specifically run the internal generator you can specify:

+`yo webapp-view:internal`

+Alternatively if you'd like to run the external generator you can specify:

+`yo webapp-view:external`

 ## Tests
 To run the tests: